mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record.md

 ## DMARC requirement update {#dmarc-update}

-As part of their enforcing industry best practices, Google and Yahoo will both be requiring that you have a **DMARC record** for any domain you use to send email to them.
-This new requirement is starting on **February 1st, 2024**.
+As part of their enforcing industry best practices, Google and Yahoo! are both requiring that you have a **DMARC record** for any domain you use to send email to them.
+This new requirement applies starting **February 1st, 2024**.

-Learn more on Google and Yahoo's requirement in [this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/guidance-around-changes-to-google-and-yahoo.html#dmarc){target="_blank"}.
+Learn more on Google and Yahoo!'s requirement in [this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/guidance-around-changes-to-google-and-yahoo.html#dmarc){target="_blank"}.

 >[!CAUTION]
 >
->Failing to comply with this new requirement from Gmail and Yahoo is expected to result in emails landing into the spam folder or getting blocked.
+>Failing to comply with this new requirement from Gmail and Yahoo! is expected to result in emails landing into the spam folder or getting blocked.
 [Learn more](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/guidance-around-changes-to-google-and-yahoo.html#how-will-this-impact-me-as-a-marketer%3F){target="_blank"}

 Consequently, Adobe strongly recommends you take the following actions:

 * Make sure to have **DMARC record** set up for **all the subdomains that you have already delegated** to Adobe in [!DNL Journey Optimizer].
 [Learn how](#check-subdomains-for-dmarc)

-* When **delegating any new subdomain** to Adobe, you will soon be able to **set up DMARC** directly **in the [!DNL Journey Optimizer] administration interface**.
+* When **delegating any new subdomain** to Adobe, you can **set up DMARC** directly **in the [!DNL Journey Optimizer] administration interface**.
 [Learn how](#implement-dmarc)

 ## Implement DMARC in [!DNL Journey Optimizer] {#implement-dmarc}